akskskkdoene-lab/News/README.md

 ## 🔄 How This Repository Is Used

-PJST servers automatically fetch data from this repository in order to:
+PROJECT: SHOWTIME servers automatically fetch data from this repository in order to:

 * Apply configuration changes without restarting
 * Synchronize server settings across instances